November 13, 2016; Guardian

 Even in past years, one humanitarian worker told Al Jazeera, “Contrary to the positive emphasis on the capacities of the peacekeeping mission, the FIB did not seem to have the right resources to deal with attacks in North Kivu.”
 The worker continued, “It’s political.
 It’s also about socioeconomic considerations, maybe also ethnic problems, corruption.
 It’s a mix of different things.”

-The West has a spotty history of involvement in this region, from the blatantly amoral exploitation by King Leopold of Belgium to the passivity of implied indifference displayed by the West when alarm bells sounded in Rwanda.
+The West has a spotty history of involvement in this region, from the blatantly amoral exploitation by King Leopold of Belgium to the passivity and implied indifference displayed by the West when alarm bells sounded in Rwanda.
 The failure of the biggest peacekeeping mission in UN history to provide stability in the Congo’s first possible democratic leadership transition would be more than a missed opportunity, it could be a turning point for future UN missions.—Erin Rubin